In this post, we will see:

 How to Back Up WhatsApp Chats Manually to Local Storage

-By default, WhatsApp automatically takes back up daily at 2.00 AM and store it on your phones’ internal storage.
-If you want to take a local back up manually, then follow the below steps:
+By default, WhatsApp automatically takes back up daily at 2 a.m. and stores it in the internal storage of your phone.
+If you want to make a local backup manually, follow these steps:

 Open WhatsApp.
-Tap three vertical dots at the top.
-In the menu, tap Settings option which you can find beneath the Starred messages option.
+Tap the three vertical dots at the top.
+In the menu, tap the Settings option, which you will find under the Starred messages option.

-Tap the Back Up button, which you can find in the Last Backup section.
+Tap the Back Up button that you find in the Last Backup section.

-Note: if you’ve configured WhatsApp’s Google Drive back up (which is the next section), then the above steps will also back up conversations and media to Google Drive.
+Note: If you have configured WhatsApp’s Google Drive Backup, which is the next section, then the above steps also backup conversations and media to Google Drive.

 How to Back Up WhatsApp Chats and Media to Google Drive